 My third time to Denver really showed me how much Denver as a city has to offer.
 All the food we ate there was amazing and the nightlife makes for a great night if you hit up the right spots.

 What is your favorite city to visit in Colorado?
-Let me know in the comments and maybe one day I’ll have to pay a visit.
+Let me know in the comments and maybe one day I’ll have to pay it a visit.